 The comprehensive examination determines the student’s progress in the field

 of media and communication studies and the student’s

 candidates and must demonstrate the candidate’s mastery of their research and

 produce results of an original investigation in the field of communications

-media and instructional technology.
+media and communications.
 The goal should be to make an original

 scholarly contribution to the field.